Socialist Party USA

 The Socialist Party of the United States of America (also Socialist Party USA or SPUSA) is a socialist political party in the United States.
 SPUSA formed in 1973, one year after the Socialist Party of America splintered into three: Social Democrats, USA (legal successor); the Democratic Socialist Organizing Committee (split); and SPUSA.

 SPUSA describes itself as a multi-tendency socialist party which hopes to win socialism through a "democratic revolution from below".
 In contrast to the Democratic Socialists of America (DSA), SPUSA advocates for "uncompromising independence" from the Democratic Party.
 SPUSA describes socialism as "radical democracy", in opposition to "capitalist and authoritarian statist systems".

 Notable members include David McReynolds, Frank Zeidler, and Dan La Botz.
 Former members include Ben Burgis.

-Organization

-The SPUSA is headquartered at the A. J. Muste Institute.
-As of September 2024, the Socialist Party had 11 local and state parties.
-Active SPUSA state parties include Michigan, New Jersey, Wisconsin.
-Inactive state parties include California, Maine, Kansas.

 Membership

 In 1975, chairman Frank Zeidler claimed that SPUSA had around 500 members nationwide.
 SPUSA saw growth during the late 1970s and early to mid-1980s, expanding from around 600 members to around 1,700 members.
 In 2008, WMNF claimed that SPUSA had around 3,000 members.
 However, in 2010, CommonDreams wrote that SPUSA had only 1,000 members, and party members described that as an increase in membership.
 In May 2011, The New York Times stated that SPUSA had "about 1,000 members nationally".
 In February 2012, The Root stated that SPUSA had "around 1,500" members.